lrondanini/swayjs/README.md

 ### - ValidationRule.MinLength\<number>

 Can be applied to strings and arrays.
-Verifies tha the min length of a string or an array is greater or equal to number.
+Verifies that the min length of a string or an array is greater or equal to number.

 Example: